If you use drugs, we help you stay safe. Our service is free, easy, private and hassle-free.

 We understand you.

-All of us work closely with people who use drugs.
+We work closely with people who use drugs.
 Some of us identify as people who use drugs or people who formerly used drugs.

 Our job is keeping you safe.